-Professional Bachelor's Degree in International Sales and Marketing Management
+Professional Bachelor's Degree in Innovation & Entrepreneurship

-To ensure a successful internship for both the company and the student, several important considerations must be taken into account, both before and during the internship.
+To ensure a successful internship for both the company and the student, there are several important considerations, both before and during the internship.

 What is required of the internship company?

 Resources

 An internship company must have sufficient resources to offer the intern collegial interaction and professional sparring.
 The student should be regarded as a new employee and can benefit from being included in the company's onboarding process, as is done for other new employees.